mperham/blog/_posts/2015-07-16-sidekiq-and-upstart.md

 * We don't need to daemonize.
 Modern daemons should never daemonize themselves.
 * We don't need PID files.
 PID files are legacy from years ago and their use should signal that something is wrong.
-* We don't need to specify log files.
+* We don't need to specify our own log files.
 Sidekiq will output to stdout; Upstart will direct stdout to a file within `/var/log/upstart/` **and** automatically rotate those log files for you - no logrotate setup necessary!